loicveyssiere/distributed-moleculer/README.md

 ## TODO

-- [ ] Simplification of the `save` function of datastore
 - [ ] Inspect structure, FIFO seems weird with priority (tests)
 - [ ] Bug, the cache structure set isEmpty to true whereas the cache is not empty
-- [ ] create one table per priority for the reloading process
 - [ ] Bug critical, when the job script fails, the worker seems to exit its main loop
-- [ ] Security et certificates : gnatsd global
 - [ ] Minio load testing (read and write volume charge for documents)
-- [ ] When hbase emits an error, should restart the service
+- [ ] Bug, when hbase emits an error, we should restart the service
+- [ ] define and document API that strike the system
+- [ ] API: Authentication
+- [ ] API: Authorization with quotas
+- [ ] API: Swagger validation of the response
+- [ ] API: Log usage for monitoring

+## Backlogs

+- [ ] Enable a working library without the stealer
 - [ ] rest interface
 - [ ] implementation of the API (`high level` -> running doc, my docs, processed doc ... `low level` -> createTask, statusTask ...)
-- [ ] define and document API that strike the system
-- [ ] Enable a working library without the stealer

-## Backlogs
+- [ ] Big topic on stats to enhanced for job stealing.
 - [ ] Add a processedBy field to do stats on offloading
 - [ ] Add stat outputs in test to show offloading results
 - [ ] Define and implement a statistic system gathering and avoid using logs